 While scholars hotly debate the “correct meaning” of ruach in Genesis 1:2, it might not ever be possible to be absolutely certain which meaning God intended.
 In fact, it is likely that God did not have one specific meaning in mind but rather wrote in a way that revealed His loving attention to His creation.
 Genesis 1:2 could apply to God being in action, and His breath, and His wind moving over the face of the watery deep in preparation for His acts to come.
 One thing that can be learned from all three of these possible meanings is that God was moving and preparing to bring the earth as we know it out of the chaos of Genesis 1:2.

-[For more on the usages of ruach, spirit, see Appendix 6, “Usages of ‘Spirit.’”]
+[For more on the usages of ruach, spirit, see Appendix 6, “Usages of ‘Spirit.’”
+For more on “the spirit of God, see Appendix 11, “What is the Holy Spirit?”]

 “hovering.”
-The Hebrew word is rachap (#07363 רָחַף), and here it means “to hover” with the implication of brooding over, cherishing.
+The Hebrew word is rachap (#07363 רָחַף), a feminine verb agreeing with the word “spirit,” which is a feminine noun in Hebrew. and here rachap means “to hover” with the implication of brooding over and cherishing.
 Some scholars and translators prefer the translation “moving.”